dduchen/PANGenomics/exercises/HIV/README.md

 #### vg viewing

-Rendering the HPV graphs using graphviz can be difficult.
+Rendering the HIV graphs using graphviz can be difficult.
 One way to reduce the difficulty of rendering (in terms of runtime and memory) is to change the rendering in vg view.
 Several options can help.
 First, you can use `vg view -d` alone, not rendering the paths as this can make the renderng much more complex.
 Secondly, you can add the "simple" mode flag, which removes the node labels, `vg view -dS` or `vg view -dpS`.

 You may find that large PDFs cannot be read by different PDF viewers like evince.
-As a workaround, the
+Attempt the xpdf module perhaps?
+Otherwise, can select specific nodes with surrounding number of nodes to view (in toy/exercise 1).

 #### Surjection